Associate Professor, Department of Emergency Medicine, University of Alabama at Birmingham

 Dr. Geoff Comp is currently an Associate Program Director for the Creighton University School of Medicine Emergency Medicine Residency Program at the Valleywise Health Medical Center in Phoenix, Arizona (Formerly Maricopa).
 Dr. Comp participates as a leader, mentor, educator, and advocate for EM medical education and wilderness medicine at various levels of education and training.
 His professional and research focus includes wilderness medicine, physician wellness, mentorship, as well as innovation in medical education.
 He constantly seeks opportunities to combine his interests through collaboration and outdoor exploration.

-Associate Professor of Emergency Medicine UCLA Keck School of Medicine
+Professor of Emergency Medicine at David Geffen School of Medicine at UCLA

 Dr. Claudius graduated from a dual Pediatrics and Emergency Medicine training program at UCLA.
 She is currently an attending physician at Harbor-UCLA in the pediatric and adult emergency departments, where she also serves as Director of Peer Review and Quality Improvement.